-We are fascinated by the power of non-genetic variation to impact phenotype and adaptation.
 Just like the ‘composite’ camel in this old Persian painting (~1500 A.D), phenotype is composed of many layers.
-The outer skeleton of the animal gives the basic shape and structure, similar to the genotype.
+The outer skeleton of the animal gives a basic shape and structure, similar to the genotype.
 The external environment in the form of the man can guide its movement and change direction.
 In addition to genes and environment, non-genetic variation contributes to cellular phenotype and behaviour.
-Many smaller animals co-exist within the camel’s body here, each with their own minds and impulses.
-This is analogous to various changes in RNA and protein sequence and expression within the cell which contribute to non-genetic changes.
-One of the largest sources of non-genetic variation in any living cell is mistranslation or errors in protein synthesis.
+At a molecular level, altered RNA and proteins underlie these changes, analogous to the many small animals within the camel.

 Image credit: Open access image from the Metropolitan Museum of Art